 TABOR requires local governments to establish Emergency Reserves.
 These reserves must be at least 3% of Fiscal Year Spending (excluding bonded debt service).
 Local governments are not allowed to use the emergency reserves to compensate for economic conditions, revenue shortfalls, or salary or benefit increases.

-Spending excludes spending from certain revenue and financial sources such as federal funds, gifts, property sales, fund transfers, damage awards, and fund reserves.
-The District considers \$292,022 as designated for the TABOR's three percent Reserved for Emergency for 2023.
+Spending excludes spending from certain revenue and financial sources such as federal funds, gifts, collections for another government, pension contributions by employees and pension fund earnings, reserve transfers or expenditures, damage awards, or property sales.
+The District considers \$132,273 as designated for the TABOR's three percent Reserved for Emergency for December 31, 2024.